Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/03_CPM-Installation-Lab/02_Lab.md

 4. Go to the **Trusted Network Areas** tab
 5. Added a new Network Area containing **only the CPM server's IP address** (e.g., `192.168.100.12`) and added the network area to the `PasswordManager` user.

-This means even if someone obtained the CPM's credentials, they could not use them to log into the Vault from any machine other than the legitimate CPM server.
-It's a small configuration that makes a big security difference.
+> 💡 This means even if someone obtained the CPM's credentials, they could not use them to log into the Vault from any machine other than the legitimate CPM server.
+It's a small configuration that makes a big difference in security.

 | <img src="img/08_PM-Created.png"  /> | <img src="img/09_CPM-server-net.png" /> | <img src="img/10_Assigned-to-PM.png"  />  |
 |---|---|---|
 | *The Vault server showing PassworManager created automatically* | *Added a new newwork area containing the **CPM Server*** | Assigned the network to the Password Manager user |

+> 💡 This means even if someone obtained the CPM's credentials, they could not use them to log into the Vault from any machine other than the legitimate CPM server.
+It's a small configuration that makes a big difference in security.

 ---